RichardDShipman/Glycopeptide_Proteoform_Generator/README.md

 - **NOTE**: If you set the limit above 10 million proteoforms, be prepared for high memory usage and significant processing time.
 Output text files for large limits can exceed 1GB in size, especially if glycopeptide data involves complex glycosylation patterns across many glycosylation sites.

-## Preparing Glycopeptides.csv Data
+## Preparing Glycopeptides.csv Data (Glycopeptide Data Example CSV File)

 **Prepare the Input File**

    Ensure `glycopeptides.csv` is in the same directory as the script.
 The CSV should have the following columns: `protein`, `glycosylation_site`, and `glycan`.

-   Note: Data source from GlyGen data repository.
+   **Note**: Data source from GlyGen data repository.
 Details below on glycoproteomics data.
 Extracted list of 10K+ glycopeptides in site specific composition level of detail from the following csv file.

-   GLY_001046

-   Human ccRCC Glycoproteomics (ML Ready)
+   GLY_001046 - Human ccRCC Glycoproteomics (ML Ready)

    The Human Glycosylation Sites (PDC) dataset contains intact glycopeptide abundances, biospecimen and ...